wildfly/wildfly-feature-pack-template/README.md

 For each license we use, we have a .txt file whose name is the license name in lower case.

 The [`build/pom.xml`](https://github.com/wildfly/wildfly-galleon-pack-template/blob/master/build/pom.xml)
 file uses the `provision` goal of the `galleon-maven-plugin` to provision a server.
-It lists the feature packs that our feature pack depends on (note that they are 'transitive').
+It essentially lists our feature pack.
 In the `config` section of the plugin we select the layers we want to use.
 In this case we are selecting enough functionality for our sample, by selecting the following layers
 * `jaxrs` - this in turn depends on the `web-server` layer.